Lattice birth-and-death processes: Introduction

 The state space of our process will be

 where $w$ is a summable positive even function.
-Such subspaces of the product space naturally arise in the analysis of systems with unbounded transition rates as the process started from arbitrary $\eta \in \Z _+ ^{\Z ^\d}$ need not exist; compare with \cite[(1.2)]{And82}.
+Such subspaces of the product space naturally arise in the analysis of systems with unbounded transition rates because the process started from arbitrary $\eta \in \Z _+ ^{\Z ^\d}$ need not exist; compare with Liggett and Spitzer \cite{LS81} and \cite[(1.2)]{And82}.

+In the present paper we have developed a technique which allows to construct lattice birth-and-death process with unbounded transition rates.
 We also mention that although our lattice is given by $\Z ^\d$, the approach to construction that we use should work for an arbitrary connected bounded degree graph, provided, of course, that the assumptions are appropriately modified.
 Indeed, in our assumptions and proofs we use only the graph distance on $\Z ^\d$ given by

 for $x = (x_1, ...,x_\d)$, $y = (y_1, ...,y_\d)$.

 The paper is organized as follows.
 In Section \ref{results} we collect the main results.
 The first result of the paper is Theorem \ref{core thm} which is an extension of the research done in the thesis \cite[Chapter 5]{Bezborodovthesis}.
 A martingale characterization of the constructed process and sufficient conditions for the existence of an invariant distribution are given.
 The proofs of the theorems from Section \ref{results} as well as some further comments are given in Sections \ref{the construction} through \ref{inv measure}.
 In Section \ref{extinct surv} we discuss survival of the process for a model with local death rate and independent branching birth rate.
 We use comparison with the contact process to establish existence of a critical value of the birth rate parameter.